 If you are selling taxable items, you will need to obtain a sales tax license through the Department of Revenue.

 Business licenses you’ll need to make sure your LLC has all the licenses and permits it’s required to have by law.
 Unfortunately, because licensing varies by industry and location and can occur on the federal, state, and local levels, there’s no central place to check to see if you have all the licenses and permits you need.
 You’ll have to do some research.

 If you don’t have the time or inclination to do all this business licenses research, or if you just want the peace of mind to know that your business has all the licenses and permits it’s legally required to have, our business license report service can do the work for you.

 For details about business insurance, visit the Pennsylvania Insurance Department webpage to learn more about what might be required, including workers’ compensation if you have employees.

-To remove a member, you will need to file a Certificate of Amendment and pay a $70 processing fee.
-Note that any removal of a member will be subject to any rules set forth in your Operating Agreement.
+To remove a member, you will need to file a Certificate of Amendment and pay a processing fee.
+Note that removal of a member will be subject to any rules set forth in your operating agreement.